SIUE-ITS/cluster-docs/docs/contributing/README.md

 - Contribute using an application like Microsoft Office Word or Notepad
   - Recommended for users who would like to contribute without using or learning Git.
   - There are no specific guides on how to do this.
 Create a typical document with all content including images, then email the document to its-cluster-support@siue.edu.
-  - Formatting and pushing to the [Github cluster-docs repo](https://github.com/SIUE-ITS/cluster-docs) will be done by the ITS cyberinfrastruture team.
+  - Formatting and pushing to the [Github cluster-docs repo](https://github.com/SIUE-ITS/cluster-docs) will be done by the ITS Cyberinfrastruture team.